Darealbanner45/CHSMO-CHMC.github.io/index.md

 ---
 layout: default
 title: Home
-mathjax: true  # This is the key that tells the layout to load MathJax
+mathjax: true  # This key must be checked by _layouts/default.html to load the script
 ---

 <p align="center">